Interested in joining the Sheringham Park team?

-The main group of estate volunteers meet every Friday, some chose to come in on other days.
+The main group of estate volunteers meet on Fridays, some chose to come in on other days.
 They work on a range of interesting tasks from gardening to clearing Rhododendrons to making pathways and helping with events.
 You need to be fairly fit and enjoy working outdoors.

-Prefer to work indoors?
-Help in our reception, shop or Courtyard Café.
-You’ll make a big difference meeting our visitors and helping to give them a memorable day out.
+Prefer to help our visitors?
+You’ll make a big difference by greeting our visitors and helping to give them a memorable day out.

 We offer varied guided walks, throughout the year, ranging from history of the park to archaeology and wildlife.
 Could you act as a guide or help visitors on the walks?
 You don't need to have an in-depth knowledge, most of us learn from listening to the guide.

-Rob Coleman, our Learning Leader, is always looking for volunteers to help with our Forest School and school visits.
+Rob Coleman, our Learning Leader, has a team of volunteers to help with our Forest School and school visits.
 We can help stimulate children’s learning with a fun and enlightening day out in the park.